 • Training delivered by instructors who are experienced and licensed journeypersons

-If you are interested in pursuing a career in the skilled trades, TTG offers 25-week Manufacturing Pre-Apprenticeship Multiple Trades Exposure Programs in three locations and Tuition is FREE!
+If you are interested in pursuing a career in the skilled trades, TTG offers a 25-week Manufacturing Pre-Apprenticeship Multiple Trades Exposure Program in Stratford, Ontario and Tuition is FREE!

-These programs are a great way to gain exposure to three related trades to learn the basic theory and practical knowledge needed to get entry-level work in the skilled trades.
-All programs culminate in a paid 8-week work placement.
+This program is a great way to gain exposure to three related trades to learn the basic theory and practical knowledge needed to get entry-level work in the skilled trades.
+After in-class training is complete, the program culminates in an 8-week paid work placement.

 In-School Training: The primary trade exposure is Welding/Metal Fabricator, with secondary exposure to the General Machinist trade.
 The training includes 17 weeks of in-school theory, hands-on practical training, trade math, blueprint reading, employment preparation and safety training.
 Regular evaluations and testing of knowledge and skills are conducted throughout the training to ensure that you have achieved the learning outcomes identified for this program.